To make our website work we log user data. By using this website you agree to our privacy policy

 Here are some examples of the types of initiatives we work with around the world.

-We're proud of our partnerships with in-country community organisations that work to improve the lives of those living there.
-Our teams get involved in all sorts of tasks, working alongside local people;
+organisations that work to improve the lives of those living there.
+Our

 Seeing first-hand the impact of deforestation on wildlife and local communities or a beach littered with washed-up plastic threatening marine life – are experiences that will stay with you for a long time and influence your future choices.
-Our teams have the opportunity to work on a range of impactful environmental initiatives;
+Our teams have the opportunity to support a range of impactful environmental initiatives;

 In Cambodia, the Chi Phat Ecotourism Project helps the community to generate income through sustainable tourism rather than activity that threatens the forest ecosystems.
+Contributing to goals 8, 9 and 15.

 The Monterosa Reforestation in Peru aims to preserve the flora and fauna within the valley that surrounds the very fragile Machu Picchu historical sanctuary.
+Contributing to goal 15.

 We work with a vast range of conservation initiatives across the